-If anyone is “of the works of the law,” he is under a curse, because he can’t possibly keep the entire Law (3:10-11).
+Paul said that if anyone was “of the works of the law,” he was under a curse, because he couldn’t possibly keep the entire Law (3:10-11).
 Christ redeemed His people from the curse of the law, by becoming a curse for them (3:13).
-As a result, the Gentiles can now receive the blessing of Abraham through faith, which is the promised Holy Spirit (3:14).
+As a result, the Gentiles are able to receive the blessing of Abraham through faith, which is the promised Holy Spirit (3:14).
 The law had been “added” only until Jesus came (3:19).
 It was a “tutor” to bring people to Christ, and now His followers “are no longer under a tutor,” but have been justified by faith in Him (3:24-25).

 Paul compared those under the law to a child who, like a slave, is still “under guardians and tutors until the time appointed by the father” (4:1-3).
 Those who are redeemed “receive the adoption as sons” (4:4-7).
 The law brought bondage (4:3), but in spite of knowing God, the Galatians turned again to bondage (4:9).
 They were observing “days and months and seasons and years” (4:10), i.e. the annual feasts, etc., as an obligation.